This is the (receding) homepage of Jussi Ylikoski.

 I am mainly a Uralicist (Finno-Ugricist) who has specialized in the Saami branch of the Uralic language family, and I am also well acquainted with my mother tongue, Finnish.
-Previously, I have also worked at the Universities of Turku and Helsinki, and most recently at UiT – The Arctic University of Norway.
+Previously, I have also worked at the Universities of Turku and Helsinki as well as at UiT – The Arctic University of Norway.

 In the past years, my research has concentrated on Saami languages, especially North Saami.
 In addition to Saami, I have also done research on other Uralic (Finno-Ugric) languages, especially Finnic, Permic and Mari, most of which are spoken in the northernmost parts of Europe.
 My current interests include functions and origins of case suffixes and adpositions in Saami, Finnic and other Uralic languages, as well as some of the peculiarities of Saami inflectional and derivational morphology – and the grammars of these languages in general.